Philosophy + Aims

 Lectures + Schools

-In addition to teaching as part of the Princeton Atmosphere/Ocean Sciences faculty, I offer pedagogical lectures at schools and workshops for students aiming to refine their understanding of ocean and climate science, and for developing insights into how to run and analyze ocean model simulations.
+In addition to teaching as part of the Princeton Atmosphere/Ocean Sciences faculty, I offer pedagogical lectures at schools and workshops for students aiming to refine their understanding of ocean physics, and for developing insights into how to run and analyze ocean circulation models.
 My most recent course (pre-pandemic) was at the CLEX advanced ocean modelling summer school in Tasmania during April/May 2019.

 Review Papers + Books